How to Celebrate St. Nicholas Day

 Who is St. Nicholas?

 Google lists “Is St. Nicholas a real person” as common question this time of year.
 Indeed, he is!
 He lived and breathed in the early 4th century.
 St. Nicholas was born to a wealthy family.
 When he received his inheritance, he passed it on to charitable causes.
 Then he chose to pursue a religious vocation, eventually becoming the Archbishop of Myra.
-He is known for being a strong defender of the faith an orthodoxy.
+He is known for being a strong defender of the faith and orthodoxy.
 During the Nicene Council he is remembered for speaking out against the Arian heresy.How to Celebrate St. Nicholas

 St. Nicholas is sometimes called the Wonderworker, as he performed many miracles during his lifetime.
 He is honoured in both the Eastern and Western Churches.
 In fact, he is so highly honoured in the East that he is featured in my triptychs with Jesus on one panel, the Theotokos on another, and St. Nicholas on the third.
 The cover photo for this post shows one such triptych.
 At some point, in translating St. Nicholas’ name, Saint Nicholas became Santa Claus.
 His image became further corrupted when Coca Cola came into the picture and changed his beautiful bishop’s garments to a red coat and pants.
 But I digress…